 Phi Beta Lambda- PBL provides additional opportunities for students in business to develop career abilities and to display group programs and activities.
 Any student interested in business is welcome; you do not have to be a business major.

 Phi Theta Kappa- Phi Theta Kappa, Chipola’s honor society, is open by invitation to students with a 3.5 or better GPA.

 Pre-Med Society- This organization provides support to students planning to pursue careers in professional and allied health fields.

-Science Club- The Science Club is a co-curricular organization open to all students taking at least two science courses (including math) per semester.
+Student Scientists Association- This association is a co-curricular organization open to all students taking at least two science courses (including math) per semester.

 Show Choir- This auditioned music and dance performance group provides an opportunity for students to showcase their talents.

 Skill USA- Chipola College Skills USA Chapter is affiliated with the Florida Association of Skills USA.
 Its purpose is to promote leadership and professional skills, as well as job skills necessary for success in today's world.
 Membership is open to students enrolled in courses in trade, industrial, technical, and health occupations.

 Sophomore Student Nurses Association- The Sophomore Student Nurses Association is a continuing group of nursing students that has completed 23 or more hours of course work with an NUR prefix.
 The association prepares students for the assumption of professional responsibilities of a Registered Nurse.